TheBestTvarynka/tbt/content/posts/rpc-encryption-sspi-kerberos/index.md

 | body | the body of a request or response PDU contains data representing the input or output parameters for an operation |
 | security trailer | contains data specific to an authentication protocol.
 For example, an authentication protocol may ensure the integrity of a packet via inclusion of an encrypted checksum in the authentication verifier |

 But for now, we need to dig a bit deeply.
-PDU body consists of its own header and data.
-In turn, PDU security trailer also has its header and auth value.
+PDU body consists of its header and data.
+In turn, the PDU security trailer also has its header and auth value.
 Look at the screenshot below:

 ![](./rpc-pdu-structure.png)

-I think you got the idea.
-PDU body data and security trailer auth value are encrypted in our case.
+I think you've got the idea.
+In our case, the PDU body data and security trailer auth value are encrypted.

-# RPC encryption through SSPI
+# RPC encryption over SSPI

 Why SSPI?
 There are several reasons why:

-1. This is how it originally done in Window.
+1. This is how it is originally done in Windows.
 2. Some aspects of the encryption process make sense only with SSPI in mind.
-3. RPC and SSPI are interconnected in many places, so why do not explain the SSPI part.
+3. RPC and SSPI are interconnected in many places, so why not explain the SSPI part?

 RPC PDUs are encrypted by calling the [SSPI::EncryptMessage](https://learn.microsoft.com/en-us/windows/win32/api/sspi/nf-sspi-encryptmessage) function (and, correspondingly, decryption is done by calling the [SSPI::DecryptMessage](https://learn.microsoft.com/en-us/windows/win32/api/sspi/nf-sspi-decryptmessage) function).
 Let's see its interface.